Now some uniform basics that are league wide:

 Pretty good look, but a few changes.
 For starters, ditching the NY wordmark on the chest in favor of the GIANTS wordmark.
 Secondly, the gray pants have to go, they just look dingy.
 Lastly, for a team who is called big blue, and clearly has blue as their primary color, why is their white/road jersey using solid red numbers and stripes?
 Switch that to blue and it looks much better.

 I like the current design and logo, just not a fan of the colors.
-So swapping the old kelly green and silver back in.
+So swapping in the old kelly green and a little silver back in.
+Also simplifying the numbers to old block style with just a simple outline.
 Now they look really good.

 San Francisco 49ers:

 Their switch back to the classic look a few years ago was almost perfect.
 Changes still needed… dump the black outline around the logo on the helmet, fix the sleeve stripes.
 Also I think they look better with a red facemask instead of gray.

 I guess I have accepted the all blue look as their's.
 Ditch the silver/gray though, it’s just drab and doesn’t really work with what they have going.
 Instead focus on the neon green a little more, definitely distinctive.
 I'm not a fan of all the weird stripes they've got going on the chest, and especially not the word mark on side instead of the center, asymmetry in uniforms drives me nuts.
 So cut out all weird stripes, and go with a more traditional look, but keep the Native American iconography built in.